Isopeptide bond: Function

-Biosignaling bond chemistry
+Biosignaling

-The chemistries of isopeptide bond formation are divided in the same manner as their biological roles.
-In the case of isopeptides used for conjugating one protein to another for the purpose of signal transduction, the literature is generally dominated by the very well-studied ubiquitin protein and related proteins.
-While there are many related proteins to ubiquitin, such as SUMO, Atg8, Atg12, and so on, they all tend to follow relatively the same protein ligation pathway.
+For isopeptide bonds linking one protein to another for the purpose of signal transduction, the literature is dominated by ubiquitin and other similar proteins.
+Ubiquitin and its related proteins (SUMO, Atg8, Atg12, etc.) all tend to follow relatively the same protein ligation pathway.

-Therefore, the best example is to look at ubiquitin, as while there can be certain differences, ubiquitin is essentially the model followed in all these cases.
-The process essentially has three tiers, in the initial step, the activating protein generally denominated as E1 activates the Ubiquitin protein by adenylating it with ATP.
-Then the adenylated Ubiquitin is essentially activated and can be transferred to a conserved cysteine using a thioester bond which is between the carboxyl group of the c-terminal glycine of the ubiquitin and the sulfur of the E1 cysteine.
+The process of protein ligation by ubiquitin and ubiquitin-like proteins has three main steps.
+In the initial step, the specific activating protein (E1 or E1-like protein) activates Ubiquitin by adenylating it with ATP.
+Then the adenylated Ubiquitin can be transferred to a conserved cysteine using a thioester bond which is between the carboxyl group of the C-terminal glycine of the ubiquitin and the sulfur of the E1 cysteine.
 The activating E1 enzyme then binds with and transfers the Ubiquitin to the next tier, the E2 enzyme which accepts the protein and once again forms a thioester with a conserved bond.
 The E2 acts to certain degree as an intermediary which then binds to E3 enzyme ligase for the final tier, which leads to the eventual transfer of the ubiquitin or ubiquitin related protein to a lysine site on the targeted protein, or more commonly for ubiquitin, onto ubiquitin itself to form chains of said protein.

 However, in final tier, there is also a divergence, in that depending on the type of E3 ligase, it may not actually be causing the conjugation.
-As there are the E3 ligases containing HECT domains, in which they continue this ‘transfer chain’ by accepting once again the ubiquitin via another conserved cysteine and then targeting it and transferring it to the desired target.
+As there are the E3 ligases containing HECT domains, in which they continue this 'transfer chain' by accepting once again the ubiquitin via another conserved cysteine and then targeting it and transferring it to the desired target.
 Yet in case of RING finger domain containing that use coordination bonds with Zinc ions to stabilize their structures, they act more to direct the reaction.
 By that, it's meant that once the RING finger E3 ligase binds with the E2 containing the ubiquitin, it simply acts as a targeting device which directs the E2 to directly ligate the target protein at the lysine site.

 Though in this case ubiquitin does represent other proteins related to it well, each protein obviously will have its own nuisances such as SUMO, which tends to be RING finger domain ligases, where the E3 simply acts as the targeting device to direct the ligation by the E2, and not actually performing the reaction itself such as the Ubiquitin E3-HECT ligases.
 Thus while the internal mechanisms differ such as how proteins participate in the transfer chain, the general chemical aspects such as using thioesters and specific ligases for targeting remain the same.